Code-Institute-Submissions/projectone/README.md

 Result - Map is functioning correctly on all devices and can be opened full in Google maps

 - Contact page testing:
-1. Ensure form functions as intended
+- Test 1.
+Ensure form functions as intended
-Test 1.
-User clicks submit with empty form - should not work Result - pop up says 'Please fill out this field' - test passed Test 2.
-User fills in only one field - should not work Result - pop up says 'Please fill out this field' - test passed Test 3.
-User fills out only a few fields - should not work Result - pop up says 'Please fill out this field' - test passed Test 4.
-User fills out incorrect email format - should not work Result - Popup saying 'please include @ in email format' - test passed Test 5.
-User fills out number field incorrectly - should not work Result - popup says must match number format/10 digit number - test passed Test 6.
+User clicks submit with empty form - should not work Result - pop up says 'Please fill out this field' - test passed
+- Test 2.
+User fills in only one field - should not work Result - pop up says 'Please fill out this field' - test passed
+- Test 3.
+User fills out only a few fields - should not work Result - pop up says 'Please fill out this field' - test passed
+- Test 4.
+User fills out incorrect email format - should not work Result - Popup saying 'please include @ in email format' - test passed
+- Test 5.
+User fills out number field incorrectly - should not work Result - popup says must match number format/10 digit number - test passed
+- Test 6.
 User fills out form correctly with all required fields filled correctly and hits submit - should work Result - Form is submitted, user gets a pop up alert to tell them that 'we'll be in touch soon' - Test passed